Bar profit margins are around 5–10%, while restaurant profit margins dip lower.

 Then, in the below section, you can download our free internal audit checklist for restaurants.

 You should complete your restaurant profit and loss statement.
 You should also ensure its accuracy.
 And its inclusion of all relevant categories and subcategories.
+You'll need to make sure you've calculated the correct restaurant break even point or you could be losing money.

 Daily Sales Reports